edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

 ### Dashboard

-Once you&#8217;ve setup the agents and tests, you can move to the Dashboard and wait for some initial data to come in.
+Once you've setup the agents and tests, you can move to the Dashboard and wait for some initial data to come in.
 The Dashboard provides you key metric information about the tests you defined.
-In the case of a &#8220;HTTP Server Only&#8221; test you will see the average Availability and Response time across all agents (See Figure 4).
+In the case of a "HTTP Server Only" test you will see the average Availability and Response time across all agents (See Figure 4).
 Clicking on one of the tests will then provide you additional deeper information.

 The Dashboard will also show you alarms and the status of your agents.